FAQ – More About the Project

 Q. What are some of the benefits for US domestic interests?

-LandPKS is a global application that is already being used in the US for research, inventory and monitoring.
+A. LandPKS is a global application that is already being used in the US for research, inventory and monitoring.
 In the near future, it will identify soils and match sites with Ecological Site Descriptions.
 It will have the capability to connect users with similar climate and soils in order to help managers share successful management strategies globally.

 Q. How does LandPKS technically/structurally tie into and complement ag service/resilience planning?
 How do you program the two together?

-LandPKS ties into agricultural services and resilience planning both technically and structurally.
+A. LandPKS ties into agricultural services and resilience planning both technically and structurally.
 Technically, LandPKS is a tool that can help improve agricultural services by making information about soil productivity free and accessible to non-experts.
 Structurally, by integrating LandPKS into larger-scale planning processes, these processes become streamlined.

 Q. How can LandPKS be integrated into other efforts around resilience, economic growth, etc.?

-LandPKS can be used to increase resilience by providing information about which land is at risk of irreversible degradation, and where crop failure risk due to drought is high.
+A. LandPKS can be used to increase resilience by providing information about which land is at risk of irreversible degradation and where crop failure risk due to drought is high.
 Economic growth can be increased by better matching land use with its sustainable potential (see the International Resource Panel report “Unlocking the Sustainable Potential of Land Resources: Evaluation Systems, Strategies and Tools.”
 LandPKS provides information about soil productivity, land degradation, and vegetation characteristics.
 For example, by providing information about land potential, a farmer may choose to plant one part of their farm with drought-tolerant crops, and leave another lower potential soil fallow for livestock grazing.

 Q. How do I program LandPKS in my country?
 What are my options for implementation?